Frank Leboeuf: Style of play

-A cultured centre-back, Leboeuf was noted for his long range passing ability and also for his consistent penalty-taking throughout his career.
-He took more than 20 penalties for Chelsea, missing just 3 times.
+A cultured centre-back, Leboeuf was noted for his intelligence, composure, and long range passing ability.
+He also had a powerful long range shot, and was a consistent penalty-taker throughout his career.
+He took 15 penalties in competitive games for Chelsea, missing just 2 times, and missing only 1 out of his 11 attempts from the spot in the Premier League.

 Acting

 In 2001, whilst still playing football for Chelsea, Leboeuf had made his first acting appearance in the film Taking Sides.
 Following his retirement from competitive football, Leboeuf spent two years living in Los Angeles.
 During this time he played for amateur team Hollywood United, alongside celebrity team-mates such as Vinnie Jones, Steve Jones and Anthony LaPaglia.
 Leboeuf studied at the Lee Strasberg Institute in West Hollywood, keeping a low profile, and won his first acting work as a TV commentator, for a pay cheque totalling $100, which he keeps as a memento.
 Leboeuf acted in several theatre plays in France, including starring alongside Jean-Francois Garreaud in L'intrus in 2010 and a role in the play Avec Ma Belle Mère et Moi.
 In 2014, Leboeuf played a French Resistance fighter in the World War II film Allies and a doctor in the Stephen Hawking biopic The Theory of Everything.

 Other media

-Leboeuf works as a sports commentator and analyst for RMC and ESPN in the United States.
+Leboeuf works as a sports commentator and analyst for RMC and ESPN in the United States and he writes a column for Chelsea News in the UK.
 In 2010, he was a contestant on the reality television show Koh-Lanta in the Koh-Lanta, le choc des héros special series.
 He was forced to depart the show after two episodes due to a back injury he had suffered in a car accident shortly before the series commenced.
 In 2014, Leboeuf made an appearance in the television comedy series Nos Chers Voisins and began writing a column for Téléfoot.

 In 2019, Leboeuf competed on the first season of Mask Singer, the French version of the global franchise Masked Singer, disguised as a peacock.